cmcguinness/Stereo-Photograph-Tools/README.md

 If you run the program `start_interactive.py`, it will prompt you to open an MPO file to allow you to build an anaglyph.
 On the top of the window with the image are controls so:

 * Change the alignment between the two images.
 Generally speaking, if you bring the subject of the image into alignment, it will be the easiest to see.
+* Rotate the image left or right.
+This may be needed if you didn't hold the camera perfectly level (like I do all the time)
+* Crop the image.
+If you rotate the image, you'll can crop it down so that there's no empty bits on the sides / top / bottom.
 * Flip into a mode where you see the difference between the left and right images to help align them,
 * Toggle between various color modes (Color, Low Color, and B&W)
 * Change the gamma (γ) of the output image to make it brighter or darker